okeefem2/django-calculatormo/README.rst

 2. Run 'pip-install django'
   in command line to install the newest version of django (assuming 1.9)

-3. Install PostreSQL http://www.postgresql.org/download/ and create a database and user for use in Django
+3. Install PostgreSQL http://www.postgresql.org/download/ and create a database and user for use in Django
   * make sure to give the user all privileges on the database

 4. Move the CONTENTS of the included psycopg2 folder into your Python/Lib/site-packages/ folder in the location where